-The Scottish Oceans Institute houses a modern aquarium and laboratories for molecular, developmental and physiological studies of marine systems.
+- The Scottish Oceans Institute houses a modern aquarium and laboratories for molecular, developmental and physiological studies of marine systems.
 The institute is ideally placed on the seashore near grey and common seal colonies and bottlenose dolphin feeding areas.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
-More information on the structure of the modules system can be found on the flexible degree structure webpage.
+More information on the structure of the modules system can be found on the flexible degree structure web page.

-In first year, modules introduce you to core subject material relevant to all Biology degree programmes.
+In first year, modules introduce you to core subject material relevant to all biology degree programmes.
 Both of the following modules are compulsory.

 In second year, modules are chosen which will best prepare you for your intended degree (or group of possible degrees) and new topics are introduced in some second-year modules such as evolutionary biology and ecology.
 Students on the Animal Behaviour course must take the following modules:

-Evolutionary Biology: gives an overview of the history and major principles of modern evolutionary biology.
+- Evolutionary Biology: gives an overview of the history and major principles of modern evolutionary biology.

-Research Methods in Biology: develops essential academic and transferable skills, with major emphasis on problem solving.
+- Research Methods in Biology: develops essential academic and transferable skills, with major emphasis on problem solving.
 This is achieved through a combination of interactive lectures, independent data-handling workshops and group work on a mini research project.

-Vertebrate Zoology: explores the diversity of vertebrate animals, beginning with the closest relatives of vertebrates and the evolutionary origins of the group.
+- Vertebrate Zoology: explores the diversity of vertebrate animals, beginning with the closest relatives of vertebrates and the evolutionary origins of the group.

 In third year, you will continue to specialise in Animal Behaviour via a wide range of modules covering core topics.
 Modules that have been offered in previous years include:

-Animal Behaviour: A Quantitative Approach
+- Animal Behaviour: A Quantitative Approach

-Ecosystems and Conservation
+- Ecosystems and Conservation

 In fourth year, you will study your chosen subject area at a deeper scientific level and will also have the opportunity to select from a wide range of small, group-specialised modules.
 These modules are taught by academics at the forefront of their discipline.

 The compulsory modules listed here must be taken in order to graduate in this subject.
 However, most students at St Andrews take additional modules, either in their primary subject or from other subjects they are interested in.
-For Honours-level, students choose from a range of Honours modules, some of which are listed above.
-A full list of all modules available for the current academic year can be found in the module catalogue.
+For Honours level, students choose from a range of Honours modules, some of which are listed above.
+A full list of all modules appropriate to the programme for the current academic year can be found in the programme requirements.